Reducing Water Usage in Boulder

 How to Fix a Leak

-There are many ways to reduce outdoor water use, such as landscaping with plants that don't require much water, creating pollinator habitat and limiting the use of pollutants.
-Follow these water conservation tips.
+There are many ways to reduce outdoor water use such as converting existing landscapes with plants that don't require as much water.
+If you choose to have bluegrass incorporated into your landscape, follow these water conservation tips.

 Don't turn on the sprinklers too early in the season.
 Leaving lawns dormant longer will save water, and will not compromise the longevity of your lawn.
 April is too early to go automatic, plan on programming your sprinkler system to start in May or June.
 Hand-water trees and plants as needed - trees offer many benefits such as shade and habitat, and are often greatly impacted by drought, so keep an eye on the health of your trees and water them when needed.